edcheyjr/movieapp/README.md

  - View Movie post
 # How to run

-- ensure you have npm installed
+- ensure you have npm installed **[npm](https://docs.npmjs.com/cli/v7/commands/npm-install)**
- - clone the project from github
+ - clone the project from github **[https://github.com/edcheyjr/movieapp.git](https://github.com/edcheyjr/movieapp.git)**
+ -  write on the terminal inside the project *npm install*
+ -  run *npm start* to start the serve

 # How it works

+Type the name of the movie on the search bar

 Search for movie
     <img src="/public/img/search.png">

 View the Movie
     <img src="/public/img/view_movie.png">

+## Netlify.com

+Get online version here